 If you retire in a year before you turn age 55, your payment may be subject to a 10% tax penalty for early withdrawal.
-If you chose to rollover your lump sum payment to your 457 plan or IRA (Metro will send the payment directly to your plan's custodian), you may avoid the 20% withholding, but may pay a 10% penalty for early withdrawal if you withdraw the money before age 59 1⁄2.
+If you chose to rollover your lump sum payment to an IRA (Metro will send the payment directly to your plan's custodian), you may avoid the 20% withholding, but may pay a 10% penalty for early withdrawal if you withdraw the money before age 59 1⁄2.
 As a general rule, you can get the money without penalty at an earlier age if it's invested in a 457 plan vs. an IRA.
-Money rolled over to your 457 plan will be subject to the 10% penalty if it is withdrawn as a single sum before the year in which you turn age 55.
-In contrast, money rolled over to an IRA will be subject to the 10% penalty if it is withdrawn as a single sum prior to the age of 59 1⁄2.
+Money rolled over to an IRA will be subject to the 10% penalty if it is withdrawn as a single sum prior to the age of 59 1⁄2.
 You may also rollover a portion of the lump sum and have the remainder issued to directly to you (20% will be withheld on your portion).
 Depending on your financial situation, there may be other tax implications.
 Before electing this option, be sure to consult your financial advisor.